aleshaleksey/fansys23/00-overview.md

 This is the reason for features such as the expense of healing magic, slow healing of HP and stat damage, [short, long and full rests](04-combat.md#rest-and-recuperation), the [global spellcasting](07-magic-and-spellcasting.md#global-and-local-spells) system, and the [slow learning of spells](07-magic-and-spellcasting.md#learning-spells-through-independent-study-or-from-a-mentor).
 The slow healing especially encourages players to think twice before engaging in mortal combat and to appreciate the respite afterwards.
 Downtime, recovery, time taken to find and craft the arms needed to defeat dangerous foes, or to learn the magics needed to overcome them, are emphasised.

 > *After all, when reaching a village after a harrowing journey through the necromancer's forest, the weary old knight might need a week of rest to recover his strength, while giving the local younglings a few lessons in sword-play.
 The ambitious peasant might have realised that unless he gets the monster hides made into some kind of armour, the next leg of the journey might be his last.
 And that traveller with no sense of direction?
 She might just follow a moonbeam over the stream and [disappear](03-movement-exploration.md#secret-paths) for a while, only to return a little closer to understanding a magic that she has been having trouble with for a while now.
-And maybe, just maybe, during their stay in this friendly village, the three will learn a little of what links it to the necromancer who defiled the forest they travelled through not a week ago...*
+And maybe, just maybe, during their stay in this friendly village, the three will learn a little of what links it to the necromancer who once defiled the forest they travelled through not a week ago...*
 ___

 ## Playing the game